gs-coelho/gs-coelho/README.md

 - 👨‍💻 I'm an IT student at CEFET-MG
 - 🏡 I'm from Brazil
-- 📚 Currently studying to improve my skils and work in the tech industry!
+- 📚 Currently looking for an internship in IT!

 ## 🚀 Technologies and tools